 We cannot guarantee that our share repurchase program will enhance long-term stockholder value.
 Share repurchases could also affect the trading price of our stock and may reduce working capital.

 In May 2023, our board of directors approved a $200 million share repurchase program for shares of our Class A common stock (the "2023 Share Repurchase Program").
-The actual timing, manner, number, and value of shares repurchased under the program will depend on a number of factors, including the availability of cash, the market price of our Class A common stock, general market and economic conditions, applicable requirements, and other business considerations.
-The share repurchase program may be suspended, modified or discontinued at any time and we have no obligation to repurchase any amount of our Class A common stock under the program.
-The share repurchase program has no set expiration date.
-We intend to make all repurchases in compliance with applicable regulatory guidelines and to administer the plan in accordance with applicable laws, including Rule 10b-8 of the Exchange Act.
+Repurchases under the 2023 Share Repurchase Program were completed as of March 31, 2024.
+In May 2024, our board of directors approved another $200 million share repurchase program for shares of our Class A common stock (the "2024 Share Repurchase Program"), and in February 2025, our board of directors approved an additional $300 million share repurchase program for shares of our Class A common stock (the "2025 Share Repurchase Program," and, together with the 2024 Share Repurchase Program, the "Active Share Repurchase Programs").
+The actual timing, manner, number, and value of shares repurchased under the Active Share Repurchase Programs will depend on a number of factors, including the availability of cash, the market price of our Class A common stock, general market and economic conditions, applicable requirements, and other business considerations.
+The Active Share Repurchase Programs may be suspended, modified, or discontinued at any time and we have no obligation to repurchase any amount of our Class A common stock under the programs.
+The Active Share Repurchase Programs have no set expiration date.
+We intend to make all repurchases in compliance with applicable regulatory guidelines and to administer the plans in accordance with applicable laws, including Rule 10b-8 of the Exchange Act.
 Other risks and uncertainties include, among other things, the market price of our stock prevailing from time to time, the nature of other investment opportunities presented to us, our financial performance and our cash flows from operations, and general economic conditions, which could adversely affect our results of operations and cash flows.

 Share Price & Shareholder Rights - Risk 2